-Much attention during the Brexit negotiations was focussed on the future arrangements for Northern Ireland.
+Much attention during the Brexit negotiations was focused on the future arrangements for Northern Ireland.
 These were largely settled in the Ireland/Northern Ireland Protocol agreed as part of the Withdrawal Agreement.
 In the case of the energy sector, it was agreed that the all-island electricity market, the i-SEM, would continue post-transition period and, to facilitate this, the UK government agreed under the Protocol to apply EU law in Northern Ireland in respect of the i-SEM.

-Access to the International Energy Market (IEM)
+Access to the Internal Energy Market (IEM)

-One of the key areas of concern from a GB perspective pre-Brexit was the degree of access that would be retained to lower priced power in the IEM.
+One of the key areas of concern from a GB perspective pre-Brexit was the degree of access that would be retained to lower-priced power in the IEM.
 In particular, would the GB interconnectors be able to continue their participation in the single day-ahead price-coupling process?

 Whilst it is now established that the UK is a third country outside the IEM and interconnector trading has reverted to explicit auctions, new coupling arrangements are envisaged by the TCA for the day-ahead timeframe as outlined in Annex ENER-4.
 The TCA provides for an alternative mechanism to be developed, based on the concept of multi-region loose volume coupling under a process to be overseen by the Specialised Committee on Energy.
-The new coupling arrangements are to be implemented by early 2022 and, whilst likely to be less efficient than single day-ahead price-coupling, should enable the GB market to regain at least part of the ‘social benefits’ from coupling.
-In the interim, the GB interconnectors can be used to access the EU markets but only through the less-efficient mechanism of explicit auctions.
+The new coupling arrangements are to be implemented by early 2022 and, whilst likely to be less efficient than single day-ahead price-coupling, should enable the GB market to regain at least part of the ‘social benefits’ of coupling.
+In the interim, the GB interconnectors can be used to access the EU markets but only through the less efficient mechanism of explicit auctions.

 There are no similar provisions in the TCA to facilitate access to the IEM in other timeframes, including intraday and balancing.
 However, the Parties are required under Article ENER.13 to develop “arrangements to deliver robust and efficient outcomes for all relevant timeframes, being forward, day-ahead, intraday and balancing” and this is reiterated by Article ENER.14.